gofireflyio/k8s-collector/README.md

 ## Overview

-This repository contains Infralight's Kubernetes Collector, which collects information from a customer's Kubernetes cluster and sends it to the Infralight SaaS.
+This repository contains Firefly's Kubernetes Collector, which collects information from a customer's Kubernetes cluster and sends it to the Firefly SaaS.
 This means it is an on-premises component.

 The collector is implemented in the [Go programming language](https://golang.org/) and packaged as an